beechwoodswimclubky/beechwoodswimclub/src/pages/membership.md

 [Click here](https://www.esoftplanner.com/v3/planner/login.php?access=0dG81LSVxNmo65bGwm5zuJqFpA==) to login into eSoft.

 Welcome to the 2021 Beechwood Swim Club season!
 Beechwood Swim Club is a non-profit corporation operated by a group of elected volunteers.
-Our main goal is to maintain a safe, family oriented recreational facility that will continue to foster memories, friendships, and legacies for future generations.
+Our main goal is to maintain a safe, family-oriented recreational facility that will continue to foster memories, friendships, and legacies for future generations.
 The 2021 Beechwood Swim Club Board of Directors are:

 * Josh Colvin – President
 * Jim Brannen – Vice President